lumixland/disauth/SECURITY.md

 ## Supported Versions

-Security fixes are applied to the latest release of `dauth`.
+Security fixes are applied to the latest release of `disauth`.
 Please update to the newest version to receive patches.

 ## Reporting a Vulnerability